provenance-io/docs/blockchain/basics/accounts.md

 ## Overview

-On Provenance, an [account](https://docs.cosmos.network/v0.41/basics/accounts.html) designates a pair of _public key_ `PubKey` and _private key_ `PrivKey`.
+On Provenance Blockchain, an [account](https://docs.cosmos.network/v0.41/basics/accounts.html) designates a pair of _public key_ `PubKey` and _private key_ `PrivKey`.
 The `PubKey` is used to generate an `address` that is used to identify users \(among other parties\) on the blockchain. `Addresses` are also associated with `messages` to identify the sender of the `message`.
 The `PrivKey` is used to generate [digital signatures](https://docs.cosmos.network/master/basics/query-lifecycle.html#signatures) to prove that an `address`associated with the `PrivKey` approved of a given `message`.

 ### Addresses <a id="addresses"></a>

 `Addresses` and `PubKey`s are both public information that identifies actors on the blockchain. `Account` is used to store authentication information.

 Each account is identified using an `address` which is a sequence of bytes derived from a public key.
-In Provenance, 3 types of addresses specify a context where an account is used:
+In Provenance Blockchain, 3 types of addresses specify a context where an account is used:

 * `AccAddress` identifies users \(the sender of a `message`\).
 * `ValAddress` identifies validator operators.